 Finally, corrected count rates were converted to effective ground element concentrations using calibration values derived from calibration pads at the Geological Survey of Norway in Trondheim (for values, see Appendix A3).
 The corrected data provide an estimate of the apparent surface concentrations of Potassium, Uranium and Thorium (K, eU and eTh).
 Potassium concentration is expressed as a percentage, equivalent Uranium and Thorium as parts per million.
-Uranium and Thorium are described as "equivalent" since their presence is inferred from gamma-ray radiation from daughter elements (Bi for Uranium, TI for Thorium).

-The concentrations of each element are calculated according to the following expression:
+Uranium and Thorium are described as "equivalent" since their presence is inferred from gamma-ray radiation from daughter elements (214Bi for Uranium, 208TI for Thorium).
+The concentration of the elements is calculated according to the following expressions:

-$$C{CONC} = C{60m} / C{SENS{60m}}$$ (16)
+$$C{CONC} = C{60m} / C{SENS{60m}}$$